 We know that many people are against the idea of putting their dogs in crates.
 However, this can often be an effective way to keep your dogs calm—especially when you have visitors.

-Here’s the deal—it’s not as bad as you think.
-You only have to put your dog in the crate until they calm down—and many will quite quickly.
+Here’s the deal—and it’s not as bad as you think.
+You only have to put your dog in the crate until it calms down.
+And usually, they calm down quite quickly.

-Being in the crate can be soothing for many dogs, and it can be a signal to them that they need to be a bit calmer.
+Being in the crate can actually be soothing for many dogs, and it can signal to them that they need to be a bit calmer.
 Because their space is limited, they will naturally begin to calm down.

-However, be sure that you’re being fair about it.
-You’re going to want to give your dog a treat when he is calm—the same as you would if you had waited for him to calm down.
+However, be sure that you’re fair about it.
+You’re going to want to give your dog a treat when it is calm.
+Basically, do exactly what you would have done if it calmed down on its own without the crate.

 The next thing that you can do is quite crucial.
 Remember that your Yorkie is a hyper dog.
 This breed is very family-friendly and craves attention.

-Additionally, by fulfilling their social needs, you’ll be able to make sure that they’re in a better mood mentally.
-This will help prevent them from acting out in the need for attention.
+Additionally, by fulfilling your pup’s social needs, you’ll help ensure that it’s in a better mood mentally.
+This will help prevent it from acting out in a plea for attention.

-The good news is that there are multiple ways that you can start spending time with your dog so as to keep them calmer throughout the day.
-If you’re looking for ways to make this even more effective, consider the following tips:
+The good news is that there are multiple ways that you can start spending time with your dog to keep it calmer throughout the day.
+If you’re looking for ways to make this even more effective, consider the following tips.

 This will give your dog the chance it needs to bond with you and feel secure before you leave.
-In this way, you can leave them feeling better, giving them the support they need to be calmer throughout the day.
+In this way, you can leave it feeling better, giving it the support it needs to be calmer throughout the day.

 Without doing something together in the mornings, you may find that your dog is more hyper throughout the day.
-This is because they haven’t gotten the attention they needed from you in the morning.
+This is because it hasn’t gotten the attention it needed from you in the morning.

 But going out isn’t the only way that you can start to help get your dog calmer.
 You can also do this by buying toys.

 Finally, make sure that you’re giving your Yorkie enough quality time.
-Yes, this means giving them all those kisses and cuddles that they’ve been craving.
+Yes, this means giving it all those kisses and cuddles that it (and probably you, too!) has been craving.

-Just be careful to remember that if you’re putting your dog in a high place that you make sure they don’t jump down.
-Because Yorkies can have weak joints, jumping from high places can cause undue stress.
-Because of this, make sure that you’ve always got your eyes on them to ensure that they’re staying safe.
+But remember, if you’re putting your dog in a high place, make sure it doesn’t jump down.
+Yorkies can have weak joints, so jumping from high places can cause undue stress.
+Because of this, make sure that you’ve always got your eyes on your dog, to ensure that it is staying safe.

-Taking care of a Yorkie can seem a bit daunting.
-Because this breed of dogs can be especially hyper, you may feel that you don’t have enough time on your hands to deal with them.
+Learning how to take care of a Yorkie can seem a bit daunting.
+Because this breed of dogs can be especially hyper, you may feel that you don’t have enough time on your hands to deal with it.

-The truth, however, is that with a little TLC, you can start to make them feel right at home.
-And, through your loving support, you can help make sure that your dog stays calm throughout the day.
+The truth, however, is that with a bit of TLC, you can make your dog feel comfortable and stay calm throughout the day.

-By following this guide, you can learn practical methods to help your dog calm down when it’s hyper—as well as prevent it from getting too riled up.
-In this way, you can have a better relationship with your dog.
+By following the practical methods in this guide, you can learn to help your dog calm down when it’s hyper—as well as prevent it from getting too riled up.
+And that means a much better relationship with your dog!